What is a light and airy photography style?

-By placing your subject in open shade no direct light will land on them, which helps to avoid too bright or even blown out highlights.
+By placing your subject in open shade no direct light lands on them, which helps to avoid too bright or even blown out highlights.
 These can be just as distracting as dark shadows as our eyes are drawn to the lightest part of an image.

-If that’s not the subject’s face, our eyes aren’t allowed to rest on the subject, which defeats the relaxed experience of a light and airy image.
+If your subject’s face isn’t the brightest part of the photo, the viewer’s eyes won’t rest on the subject, which defeats the relaxed experience of a light and airy image.

-Ideally, you want to avoid open sky in the image, because, unless you reflect light back into your subject or use off camera flash to illuminate their face, the sky will be lighter.
+Ideally, you want to avoid including open sky with natural light photography, because, unless you reflect light back into your subject or use off camera flash to illuminate their face, the sky will be lighter.